Johnlon/spam-1/docs/timing-considerations.md

 A common case is where the clock is ANDed with some other control signal - I need to do exactly this in a register file I'm designing because I'm using 74HC574 which doesn't have a LE input.
 I need the 74HC574 for it's tristate output which means I need to compromise on the clock gating.
 It a question of reducing the complexity.
 But now I'm worried about gating effects.
 A spurious clock might make me latch the wrong value.
 Surely AND won't cause a problem?

 The paper
-[A Review of Clock Gating Techniques](ijetmas.com/admin/resources/project/paper/f201503041425478178.pdf ) covers a few of the approaches and the first option discussed is a "simple" AND gated approach.
+[A Review of Clock Gating Techniques (Kathuria/Ayoubkhan/Noor 2011)](references/clock-gating-1315565167_logo_13.pdf) covers a few of the approaches and the first option discussed is a "simple" AND gated approach.
 The paper demonstrates how the relative timing aspect can cause spurious triggers.

 Even with this paper I wondered whether this figure was correct, whether a hazard had been missed.
 Below I've highlighted the transition I'm concerned about in this extract.